AYANOKOJI-71/predictaline-iot-maintenance-platform/README.md

 # PredictaLine — Local IoT Predictive-Maintenance Platform

-PredictaLine is an **interview-ready, local-only IoT predictive-maintenance demonstration**.
+PredictaLine is an **local-only IoT predictive-maintenance demonstration**.
 It turns deterministic synthetic equipment telemetry into explainable maintenance priorities through a FastAPI backend and a React operations console.
 It is intentionally scoped as a safe portfolio artifact: it accepts only in-process fixture data, has no hardware connectors, and does not initiate external network activity.

 > **Demonstration boundary:** PredictaLine is not a production safety system and must not be used to operate, control, or make autonomous maintenance decisions for real equipment.